-6.40 Review and signing by two people is sufficient but not restricted to that number.
-One should be in the Quality unit and be the final approver.
-All changes should be performed under the Change Control procedure.
-The review has to be performed by the people/functions appropriate for this task.
-This may involve R&D, QC, Production, engineering and probably also regulatory affairs as well as SHE (safety, health, environment) departments.
-6.41 It is possible to use, at different production locations, different Master Production Records derived from the same basic recipe
+6.40 The review has to be performed by the appropriate people/functions.
+This may involve R&D, QC, Production, Engineering as well as SHE (safety, health, environment) departments.
+The Quality Unit should approve the master production instructions as stated in 2.22.
+All changes should be performed under the change control procedure.
+6.41 Critical process parameters and critical steps should be identified in the Master Production Instructions.
+It is possible to use, at different production locations, different Master Production Records derived from the same basic recipe.